Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Introduction

-In view of the above limitations of existing 360{\degree} video databases, many important problems remain under-explored for understanding the perceived quality of 360{\degree} videos.
+Considering the aforementioned limitations of existing 360{\degree}~video databases, several significant aspects related to understanding the perceptual quality of 360{\degree}~videos remain unexplored.
 For example, how consistent are human behaviors under the same viewing condition?
 How are human behaviors affected by viewing conditions?
-How does perceived quality change with viewing conditions?
-Can we effectively make quality prediction and saliency detection under different viewing conditions?

-In an attempt to answer these questions, we establish a large 360{\degree} video database, which contains $502$ panoramic video sequences to span diverse video content, including cityscape, landscape, shows, sports, and computer-generated (CG) content.
-The videos exhibit a wide range of complex authentic distortions, covering the full quality spectrum.
-To assess the perceived quality of a panoramic video as a function of viewing conditions, we invite subjects to watch the video from different starting points and time durations.
-By doing so, a total of $40,268$ perceptual opinion scores together with the scanpaths (as viewing behaviors) from $139$ users are recorded.
+How does the perceived quality change with viewing conditions?
+Can we make effective computational quality predictions under different viewing conditions?
+In an attempt to answer these questions, we establish a large 360{\degree}~video database called the VR Video Quality in the Wild (VRVQW) database.
+VRVQW comprises $502$ panoramic video sequences that cover a wide range of scenes, including cityscape, landscape, shows, sports, and computer-generated (CG) content.
+The videos also exhibit a wide range of complex authentic distortions, covering the full quality spectrum.
+To evaluate the subjective quality of a panoramic video as a function of viewing conditions, we invite subjects to watch the video from different starting points and time durations (see Fig.~\ref{fig:teaser}).
+A total of $40,268$ human opinion scores, along with scanpaths (as viewing behaviors) from $139$ users, are recorded.
 We then provide an in-depth analysis of our data, investigating the impact of viewing conditions on viewing behaviors and perceived quality.

-In addition, we leverage our data and analysis to evaluate existing computational models for quality prediction and saliency detection.
-We show how to adapt planar video quality models to 360{\degree} videos, which demonstrate competitive performance.
+Moreover, we take initial steps toward blind video quality assessment (VQA) of VR content.
+To respect the spherical natural of VR videos while maintaining a manageable computational budget, we resort to the pseudocylindrical representation~\cite{li2021pseudocylindrical} in place of and as a generalization of the default equirectangular projection (ERP) format.
+On top of it, we design a lightweight convolutional neural network (CNN) for 360{\degree} VQA, in which the main operation---pseudocylindrical convolution---is fully compatible with the pseudocylindrical representation, and can be efficiently implemented by standard convolution.
+We explicitly incorporate two viewing conditions---the starting point and exploration time---into the model design by rotating the initial pseudocylindrical representation and adjusting the sampling rate, respectively.
+Experimental results show that our method effectively addresses the unique VQA challenges presented in the proposed VRVQW database, and performs favorably against existing methods.

+In summary, our main contributions are: \begin{itemize} \item a first-of-its-kind 360{\degree} video database, VRVQW, with complex authentic distortions, \item a formal psychophysical experiment to record human scanpaths and quality scores under two viewing conditions, accompanied by thorough statistical analysis, and \item a lightweight blind VQA model specifically for VR videos, aware of viewing conditions. \end{itemize}